Program Requirements and Opportunities

 Major in Computer Science

-Students are encouraged to prepare a major course plan in consultation with their academic adviser in Computer Science.
+Students must prepare a major course plan in consultation with their academic adviser in Computer Science.
 The requirements for a major in computer science are:

 Three introductory courses: